 What’s remarkable was that he did this as a citizen of the tiny former Soviet republic of Georgia.
 Without the luxury of a Western passport, he pulled off this feat by persuading diplomats the world over into granting him visas and permits through sheer determination, persistence and charisma.

-(Photo courtesy of Eric Fiala.)
+Header photo courtesy of Eric Fiala.

 This is a modified excerpt from my beginners’ introduction to cycle touring and bikepacking.

 How To Hit The Road is a low-priced newcomer’s guide to every aspect of planning and surviving your first bike bike trip.
 Available as an ebook (Kindle/ePub) or print-on-demand paperback.

 4 replies on “Where Is It Possible To Travel By Bicycle?”

 Great article, Tom!
 I personally traveling every year for couple of weeks in different places of Europe.
 Started from touring with heavy panniers and now more and more love backpacking, sometimes credit card touring.
 Always pleasure to read your post.
 Kepp on doing this!